-Gitterman's sculpture was initially inspired by a love of ballet and modern dance.
-He states, “I thought about the movements of the dancers as a series of frames in an old celluloid film, and how just one of those frames could convey a fantastic sense of motion.
+Joe Gitterman creates abstract sculptures inspired by movement such as ballet and modern dance.
+Gitterman states, “I thought about the movements of the dancers as a series of frames in an old celluloid film, and how just one of those frames could convey a fantastic sense of motion.
 I thought that capturing this ‘single frame of motion’ in a solid piece of sculpture would be a wonderful challenge.”